-I've been wanting a new way to keep my babies warm on outings.
+I’ve been wanting a new way to keep my babies warm on outings.
 Infant snow suits are a pain, and pricey when you have twins and need two of them.
 Blankets get kicked off every 6.3 seconds.
-This blanket solves all those problems and looks cute to boot!
+These hooded car seat blankies solve all those problems and look cute to boot!

 - 1 meter of flannel for the front

 - another meter of flannel for the back

 This project took me a little more than one nap time, but I was making two of them.

 If you only have one infant to bundle, I’m sure you can accomplish this while the baby sleeps.

 - How to Make a DIY Rag Quilt

 - How to Make Christmas Stockings from Old Sweaters